About the Institute

-We seek to increase public awareness of the growing dialogue on Unlimited Love that is taking place at the interface of (1) new scientific investigations (e.g., in the health sciences, psychology, sociology, neuroscience, physics, and mathematics); (2) insights of the world’s great philosophical, spiritual and theological traditions; and (3) inspiring works of love by exemplars across the world.
+We seek to increase public awareness of the growing dialogue on pure unlimited love that is taking place at the interface of: (1) new scientific investigations (e.g., in the health sciences, psychology, sociology, neuroscience, physics, spiritual experience, and mathematics); (2) insights of the world’s great philosophical, spiritual and theological traditions; (3) inspiring works of love by exemplars across the world.

 The Institute’s Goals